Pierre Terrail, seigneur de Bayard: Appearance and personality

-Bayard's DNA
+DNA

-A 2017 research paper by Gérard Lucotte verified that Bayard's mtDNA haplogroup was H10E and his YDNA haplogroup was R1b-M269.
+A 2017 research paper by Gérard Lucotte verified that Bayard's mtDNA haplogroup was H10E and that his YDNA haplogroup was R1b-M269.

 Legacy

 As a soldier, Bayard was considered the epitome of chivalry and one of the most skillful commanders of the age.
 He was noted for the exactitude and completeness of his information on the enemy's movements, which he obtained by careful reconnaissance and a well-arranged system of espionage.

-In the midst of mercenary armies, Bayard remained absolutely disinterested, and to his contemporaries and his successors, he was, with his romantic heroism, piety, and magnanimity, the fearless and faultless knight (le chevalier sans peur et sans reproche).
-His gaiety and kindness even more frequently won him another name bestowed by his contemporaries, le bon chevalier.
+In the midst of mercenary armies, Bayard remained disinterested.
+To his contemporaries and his successors, he was known for his romantic heroism, piety, and magnanimity and as `"the fearless and faultless knight" (le chevalier sans peur et sans reproche).
+His gaiety and kindness won him another name bestowed by his contemporaries, le bon chevalier.